camunda/camunda-docs/docs/components/concepts/workflow-patterns.md

 ### Conditions (if/then)

-See [Workflow Pattern 4: Exclusive Choice](http://www.workflowpatterns.com/patterns/control/basic/wcp4.php): "The thread of control is immediately passed to precisely one of the outgoing branches."
+Refer to [Workflow Pattern 4: Exclusive Choice](http://www.workflowpatterns.com/patterns/control/basic/wcp4.php): "The thread of control is immediately passed to precisely one of the outgoing branches."

 This is implemented by an [exclusive gateway (XOR)](/docs/components/modeler/bpmn/exclusive-gateways/):